 Heteroaggregation processes as shown in the lower part of the scheme on the right can be equally investigated by SSDLS [P2].
 One can distinguish the homoaggregation and heteroaggeragtion processes through the different optical response of the different aggregates.
 These studies rely mainly on the multi-angle light scattering instrument more ...

 These methods are extensively used to study the aggregation processes in colloidal dispersions in the presence of simple salts or polyelectrolytes.
 Aggregation in silica dispersions was found to be highly dependent on the surface properties of the particles, and in one case silica particles were found to obey the classical theory of Derjaguin, Landau, Verwey, and Overbeek (DLVO) [P1].
 Detailed studies were carried out concerning the influence of polyelectrolytes on the stability of oppositely charged particle suspensions [P3].
 The main finding is that with increasing polyelectrolyte concentration, suspensions are destabilized at first by charge neutralization, and then restabilized again by overcharging.
-More recently, the effect of multivalent ions on the stability of colloidal suspensions was investigated [P4].
-While ions of low valency destabilize suspensions by simple screening, already for trivalent or tetravalent ions the charge neutralization and overcharging mechanism set in.
+More recently, effects of multivalent ions on the stability of colloidal suspensions were investigated.
+While conterions of low valency destabilize suspensions by simple screening, already for trivalent or tetravalent ions the charge neutralization and overcharging mechanism set in.
+Multivalent coions also lead to destabilization, but in a lesser extent.
+These situation can be understood in terms of the Schulze-Hardy rule (for counterions) and the inverse Schulze-Hardy rule (for coions) [P4].

 [P1] Kobayashi M., Skarba M., Galletto P., Cakara D., Borkovec M. (2005) Effects of heat treatment on the aggregation and charging of Stöber-type silica, J. Colloid Interf.
 Sci.
 292, 139-147, 10.1016/j.jcis.2005.05.093.

 The atomic force microscope (AFM) is normally used in high-resolution imaging of surfaces.
 Thereby, one scans a surface with a sharp tip as shown in the scheme on the right.
-This technique has become a very popular tool to image various substrates, and it is also much used in our laboratory to image surfaces, particles, or adsorbed polymers [F1].
-More frequently, however, we use the AFM as a force balance in order to measure surface forces by attaching a colloidal probe (i.e., micrometer-sized spherical particle) to the AFM cantilever [F2, F3].
-The technique can be used in the sphere-plane geometry, or by attaching a second particle to the substrate, in the sphere-sphere geometry, see scheme on the left .
-Recently, we have developed the multi-particle colloidal probe technique, which permits to measure directly forces between colloidal particles in a suspension [F4].
+This technique has become a very popular tool to image various substrates, and it is also much used in our laboratory to image surfaces, particles, or adsorbed polymers.
+More frequently, however, we use the AFM as a force balance in order to measure surface forces by attaching a colloidal probe (i.e., micrometer-sized spherical particle) to the AFM cantilever [F1,F2].
+The technique can be used in the sphere-plane geometry, or by attaching a second particle to the substrate, in the sphere-sphere geometry, see scheme on the left.
+We have further developed the multi-particle colloidal probe technique, which permits to directly measure forces between colloidal particles in a suspension [F3].
 Various AFMs are used to carry out these experiments, more ...

-With the colloidal probe technique, the nature of forces acting between charged particles in the presence of polyelectrolytes of opposite charge could be clarified [F4].
+With the colloidal probe technique, the nature of forces acting between charged particles in the presence of polyelectrolytes of opposite charge was investigated [F3].
 Away from the charge reversal point, the particles mainly interact with electric double-layer forces.
 Near the charge reversal point, van der Waals forces dominate.
 These forces are considered in the classical DLVO theory, and sometimes are sufficient to describe the main interactions.
 In other cases, additional non-DLVO attractive forces become operational, which probably originate from the patchy charge distribution within the adsorbed polyelectrolyte film.
+In the case of like-charge polyelectrtrolytes, the interplay between oscillatory structural forces and an the non-exponential double layer forces could be clarified [F4].

 Cationic polyamidoamine (PAMAM) dendrimers adsorbed on negatively charged particles induce similar forces as linear polyelectrolytes, except that the influence of the patch charge forces is most pronounced.
 Such adsorbed dendritic films are very loose and the adsorbed dendrimers may undergo conformational transitions [F5].
 Adsorbed dendrimers can be investigated by AFM imaging and other surface sensitive techniques, more ...